The Zombie Survival Guide: Reception

 The book was generally well received as both informative and entertaining.
 However, some critics struggled to classify the book as either a satirical parody or a sincere exploration of the zombie genre.
 Recommending the book for zombie enthusiasts, Jake Halpern of NPR wrote "Most people assume that Brooks wrote this book as a joke, and perhaps he did — but I'm not laughing," and that "only a moron or an absolutely shameless zombie dork like myself would read these books and take every word at face value.
 But that's pretty much exactly what I do."
 Publishers Weekly called the book an "outrageous parody of a survival guide" which was amusing but "unnecessarily exhaustive".
-Pyramid Magazine described the book as akin to a "roleplaying game sourcebook", saying Brooks "uses a particular blend of dark humor and horror" and "treats the subject with such an earnest and serious tone".
+Pyramid described the book as akin to a "roleplaying game sourcebook", saying Brooks "uses a particular blend of dark humor and horror" and "treats the subject with such an earnest and serious tone".

 Adaptations

 Comic book

 A promotional tie-in comic book, The Zombie Survival Guide: Recorded Attacks, was released on October 6, 2008.
 It was written by Brooks and illustrated by Brazilian artist Ibraim Roberson.